PDBe-KB/pdbe_covariations/README.md

 ## Basic information

-The code in this repository runs a pipeline that calculates covariation pairs from protein sequence.
+The code in this repository runs a pipeline that calculates covariation pairs from protein sequences.

-The main steps of this pipeline:
+The main steps of this pipeline are:
-1) Create multiple sequence aligment (MSA) using [HHSuite](https://github.com/soedinglab/hh-suite)
+1) Create and filter multiple sequence aligment (MSA) using [HHSuite](https://github.com/soedinglab/hh-suite)
 2) Calculate covariation pairs using [Gremlin3](https://github.com/gjoni/gremlin3)

 ## Installation